Traffic Safety in Alberta

 Research and collision investigations show that seat belts increase

 killed in collisions were not wearing their seatbelt at the time of

 Facts to Know

-In Alberta, the fine for not wearing a seatbelt is $115.
-Drivers
+The fine for not wearing a

 restraint of children under 16.

-Seatbelts save about a 1000 lives per year in Canada.
+Seatbelts save about 1,000 lives

 Child Safety Seats